 - Tracking numbers from 3PL Warehouse Manager to orders in Shopify

-The connection will bring in orders with a fulfillment status of “Not Fulfilled” and a payment status of “Paid”.
+This connection brings in orders with a fulfillment status of “Not Fulfilled” and a payment status of “Paid”.
 It can also be configured to bring in "Authorized", "Pending", “Partially Fulfilled”, “Refunded”, or “Partially Refunded” orders.

 For orders to properly sync, each Shopify product on the order must contain a SKU that is set up in 3PL Warehouse Manager.
 Even if line items in Shopify are already fulfilled, they still need a matching SKU in 3PL Warehouse Manager.
 If you’re not going to fulfill those lines, we recommend using the Ignore SKU function.
 For more information on this feature, see Ignoring SKUs.